 You’re my Favorite Story: Becoming a Book-Worthy Main Character

 Franklin, Tennessee is a masterpiece of bucolic, hometown aesthetic.
-With an old theater, quaint storefronts and thick Southern charm, Franklin is a small town set perfect for novels and films . . . and it’s where I work.
+With an old theater, quaint storefronts and thick Southern charm, Franklin embodies a small town set perfect for novels and films . . .

-I intern at an office on Main Street and visit the local caffeine dealer at least twice a week.
-With my leather laptop case and favorite Italian sandals, I trek across town, pass the theater where I walked a movie premiere’s red carpet and the small greenspace that offered me haven the day my mom was hospitalized.
+I intern at an office on Mainstreet and visit the local caffeine dealer at least twice a week.
+With my leather laptop case and favorite Italian sandals, I trek across town, pass the theater where I walked a movie premiere’s red carpet and the small greenspace that offered haven the day my mom was hospitalized.

-Once I set up my workspace at Frothy Monkey Coffeehouse, I email publishers, write book chapters and school papers until my growling stomach pries me from my laptop.
+Once I set up my workspace at Frothy Monkey Coffeehouse, I email publishers, then write until my growling stomach pries me from my laptop.

 Onlookers witness my routine day in, day out.
 They eavesdrop on my phone conversations.
 They observe my habits and concoct theories of who I am, what I do, why the coffeehouse baristas know my name.
 To them, I am the protagonist of a story not yet available on bookshelves.
 From where I sit, they are the heroes of their own epics.

 We’re all flawed and significant.
 We each face plot-worthy conflict, live vivid lives.
 We are main characters of our stories and supporting characters in the stories of others.

 What if we’re not only main characters, but the characters we dream of being?

 Some tips to help you embrace your character identity:

 Set goals for yourself, pay attention to what’s going on around you and let yourself be uncomfortable in the name of adventure.

 You have what it takes to live a remarkable story.